yetulaxman/containers-workflows/_hands-on/day3/docker2singularity.md

 title: Tutorial1 -  Conversion of Docker images to singularity
 ---

 We have seen in previous episodes where we have converted Docker images to singularity images using *singularity build* subcommand.
 In most cases that conversion would work just fine.
 Please also note that we can use *singularity pull* subcommand to convert docker images to singularity images.
-We will use a bionda package called, [trimmomatic](https://bioconda.github.io/recipes/trimmomatic/README.html) which is a flexible read trimming tool for Illumina NGS data.
+We will use a bionda package called, [trimmomatic](https://bioconda.github.io/recipes/trimmomatic/README.html) which is a flexible read trimming tool for Illumina NGS data as an example here.

 ###  Expected outcome of this tutorial:
 - Build a singularity container from the a bioconda package (trimmomatic)